SSpzcee/Asunder-PHB/phb/md/twoup.md

 You reduce any damage you take by STR/10.

-You also receive the benefits of the Martial Prowess Unique.
+You also receive the benefits of either the Martial Prowess or Wrestling Prowess Unique.

-Incomptabile With: Martial Prowess
+Incomptabile With: Martial Prowess, Wrestling Prowess
-Upgrades From: Martial Prowess
+Upgrades From: Martial Prowess, Wrestling Prowess

 ### **Chakra Sensor**